 When making copies from copyrighted works (either a print copy or an electronic copy) without the express permission of the copyright owner, the university relies on uses permitted under the Copyright Act.
 Course materials can be provided to students, without copyright permission, in accordance with the university’s Fair Dealing Guidelines and the following educational exceptions:

-- Works available through Internet (section 30.04 of the Copyright Act)
+- Works available through the internet (section 30.04 of the Copyright Act)

-- It is not an infringement of copyright to reproduce and communicate works available on the Internet for educational purposes to students enrolled in a class (e.g., handing out the work in hardcopy, posting the work on a learning management system), provided that:
+- It is not an infringement of copyright to reproduce and communicate works available on the internet for educational purposes to students enrolled in a class (for example, handing out the work in hardcopy, posting the work on a learning management system), provided that: